rsyncOSX/rsyncuidocs/content/en/docs/schedule.md

 {{% pageinfo color="info" %}}

-In the forthcoming release of RsyncUI version 2.7.4, there have been modifications to the Schedule code.
-The Timer library, as previously mentioned, operates only when the Mac is in an awake state.
-To rectify this issue, the changes involve employing the Foundation library `NSBackgroundActivityScheduler`.
-This library is responsible for initiating scheduled backups that were not executed when the Mac resumed its active state.
+In the upcoming release of RsyncUI version 2.7.4, modifications have been made to the Schedule code.
+As previously mentioned, the Timer library operates only when the Mac is in an awake state.
+To address this issue, RsyncUI by the Schedule monitors when the Mac enters sleep mode.
+When the Mac is awake, RsyncUI checks if there are scheduled tasks that have not been executed.
+If so, RsyncUI executes this task.
+If there are multiple tasks that have not been executed for a specific profile, RsyncUI executes only one task for that profile.
+If there are multiple tasks that have not been executed for various profiles, RsyncUI adds a 5-minute delay to the next task to prevent executing more than one task at a time.

 This update needs some more testing before new release.